 How to make Simple Turkey Chili

-You can make this recipe in 4 easy steps and less than 30 minutes:
+You can make this recipe in 4 easy steps that take less than 30 minutes!

-Step 1 – Chop Jalapeño, red chili, onion and garlic and sauté on a hot pan for 3-4 minutes until the onions become translucent.
+Step 2: Sautée on a hot pan for 3-4 minutes until the onions become translucent.

-Step 2 – Add ground turkey to the pan and cook it for another 5 minutes.
+Step 3: Add the ground turkey to the pan, stir to combine, and cook for another 5 minutes.

-Step 3 – Add tomatoes, black beans, chicken stock (or just a bouillon cube), and spices and let it simmer for 10-15 minutes.
+Step 4: Mix in the tomatoes, black beans, chicken stock (or bouillon cube), and spices, then let it simmer for 10-15 minutes.

 Turkey chili nutrition